-6. Revisions and Completion: If you need any minor adjustments to color or font here, we make them now.
-Once you are satisfied with your artwork, an invoice will be sent for the remainder of your project cost along with the high resolution file in either png or jpg, to your preference.
+7. Final Draft: Once you are satisfied with your artwork, a final invoice will be sent for the remainder of your project cost along with the high resolution file in either png or jpg, to your preference.

 Email me directly using cassidy at cassidycash dot com (replace those words with symbols, you know how email works ::wink::) All projects begin with a conversation.
 We’ll set a time to meet over Zoom (for free), to discuss your project.
 I’ll let you know some options for what I can do, how much it will cost, and how long it will take.
 You can decide from there if you want to work with me.
 I charge 50% up front and 50% at final delivery.
 Payments are made via Stripe, Venmo, or PayPal, and we communicate via email at several stages along the way to make sure you are kept up to date on progress and able to submit change requests as we go.

 Kind words from happy clients

 Thanks so much for turning this around so quickly.
 I now have it installed as a free resource in my resource library for my subscribers.
 It’s been great to work with you and I hope to again in the future.

 Cassidy this is amazing – thank you!
 I’m grateful to you for the illustration.
 This time around we are going to print your illustration in the tour book which we produce for each tour.